 - Garages, sheds, carports or roofed pergolas

 - Packing sheds and machinery sheds

-- Front Fences and side/rear allotment boundary fencing exceeding 2m in height
+- Side and rear allotment boundary fences which exceed 2m in height

 Before starting any building work it’s essential you get advice from our Building Department staff to decide whether your project needs a building permit.